apache/iceberg/format/spec.md

 Content file (data or delete) is serialized as a JSON object.
 Here is the [Java implementation](https://github.com/apache/iceberg/blob/main/core/src/main/java/org/apache/iceberg/ContentFileParser.java).
-While the JSON serializer implementation should try to evolve in compatible ways, it is not a table format level contract.
+The JSON serializer implementation should try to evolve in compatible ways, as some engines may depend on the compatibility (e.g. Flink checkpoint state).
+But it is not a table format contract.
+Hence JSON serialization details are left out in the table spec.

 ### File Scan Task Serialization

 File scan task is serialized as a JSON object.
 Here is the [Java implementation](https://github.com/apache/iceberg/blob/main/core/src/main/java/org/apache/iceberg/FileScanTaskParser.java).
-While the JSON serializer implementation should try to evolve in compatible ways, it is not a table format level contract.
+The JSON serializer implementation should try to evolve in compatible ways, as some engines may depend on the compatibility (e.g. Flink checkpoint state).
+But it is not a table format contract.
+Hence JSON serialization details are left out in the table spec.

 ## Appendix D: Single-value serialization